Thiritin/kimai-streamcontroller-action/README.md

 **Behavior:**
 - **First Press**: Starts time tracking for the configured project/activity
   - Automatically stops any other active time tracking
-  - Shows pause icon (⏸️) to indicate tracking is active
+  - Shows stop icon to indicate tracking is active
   - Displays elapsed time (HH:MM format) in the top line
 - **Second Press**: Stops the active time tracking
   - Returns to normal start icon